 The last Fell engine

 Access improved further when the 8.8 kilometre Remutaka rail tunnel was completed in 1955.
-It was the first in New Zealand to use the ‘full-face’ method, where the tunnel is driven to its full size from the start, rather than dug out in halves.
-Construction began in 1951 and proceeded smoothly until an explosion triggered a cave-in, killing one worker and trapping 33 others for two days.
+It was the first in New Zealand to be bored by the ‘full-face’ method, in which the tunnel is driven to its full size from the start, rather than dug out in halves.
+Construction began in 1951 and proceeded smoothly until an explosion triggered a cave-in which killed one worker and trapped 33 others for two days.
 Two others died in later explosions.

-The tunnel cut the travel time between Upper Hutt and Featherston from three hours to 45 minutes, making it practicable to travel to Wellington for work.
-Many commuters are former Wellingtonians attracted by cheaper housing, a better climate and a slower pace.
+The tunnel cut the travel time between Upper Hutt and Featherston from three hours to 45 minutes, making it practicable to travel from Wairarapa to Wellington for work.
+Many commuters are former Wellingtonians attracted by cheaper housing, a better climate and a slower pace of life.